Characters

 $$

-The characters of $G$ can be determined provided $G$ has plenty of normal subgroups and the characters of the quotiens are known.
-A prominet example thereof is the quaternion group, cf. subsection.
+The characters of $G$ can be determined provided $G$ has plenty of normal subgroups and the characters of the quotients are known.
+A prominent example thereof is the quaternion group, cf. subsection.

 Frobenius Reciprocity Theorem